 HOW TO APPLY FOR SCHOLARSHIPS

-- The CSUSA is available from October 1 until March 1 at 11 p.m.
+• The CSUSA is available from October 1 until March 1 at 11 p.m.
 (MST).
-Go to RAMweb at ramweb.colostate.edu and login using your eID.
-From there, you can select the CSU Scholarship Application.
+Apply at colostate.academicworks.com or access the application through RAMWeb under “Financial Aid.”

-- Complete the General Application, and be sure to review and complete any Recommended Opportunities for which you wish to apply.
+• Complete the General Application.
+Be sure to review and complete any Recommended Opportunities for which you wish to apply.

-- Some scholarships require essays, letters of recommendation, transcripts and/or a resume.
-All of these documents must be submitted online by the application deadline for consideration.
-DO NOT WAIT UNTIL the last minute to ask for recommendations.
+• Some scholarships may require that you upload documents such as essays, letters of recommendation, transcripts and/or a resume.
+Documents must be submitted by the application deadline for consideration.
 Late documents will NOT be accepted.

 Scholarship Categories

-- Auto-Match Scholarships – Once the generic CSUSA application is filled out, the system will automatically match you, the student, to any scholarships where you meet the award criteria University-wide.
+• Auto-Match Scholarships – Once the generic CSUSA application is filled out, the system will automatically match you, the student, to any scholarships where you meet the award criteria University-wide.
+This process is repeated when you fill out the College of Liberal Arts Scholarship Application.

 Applying for Need-based Scholarships